-Some school rooms and facilities at school are used or hired on a regular or occasional basis by clubs, charitable bodies and various Pre-use/hire liaison between the school other organisations. management and occasional user/hirer and regular liaison for long term hirers/users is essential to ensure that hirers/users will not put school staff and students at risk and vice-versa.
+Some school rooms and facilities at school are used or hired on a regular or occasional basis by clubs, charitable bodies and various other organisations.
+Pre-use/hire liaison between the school management and occasional user/hirer and regular liaison for long term hirers/users is essential to ensure that hirers/users will not put school staff and students at risk and vice-versa.
 Where the hirer/user's activities may pose a foreseeable risk to participants, the hire/use agreement should make it clear that the hirer/user and not the school is responsible for ensuring that the activities are properly supervised by suitably qualified and experienced persons.
-The school can also require users and hirers to provide copies of their records of risk assessments.
-Where doubt exists about such matters, the school may seek further advice from Barnardo's advisers, and if necessary has the power to refuse or terminate a hire/use agreement.
+The school can also require users and hirers to provide copies of their records of risk assessments and their own Public Liability Insurance.
+Where doubt exists about such matters, the school may seek further advice from Barnardo's advisers, and if necessary, has the power to refuse or terminate a hire/use agreement.

-Maintenance Team:
+18. Maintenance Team: